 - contacting the police if you feel in danger and have been threatened or abused (whether online or not).

 It’s important you remember to take care of yourself when you are handling these types of situations.
-Look at Minding my Head for useful tools to help you do this.
+Look at our page on your Wellbeing Toolkit for useful tools to help you do this.

 Useful contacts – in a crisis